-"Sometime that I am really thankful for is the Language Center where I take Mandarin classes" he said.
-"My impression of the teaching staff there is that they are top notch".
-He takes Chinese langauges classes to improve his communication skills and his teaching skills.
+"Sometimes that I am really thankful for is the Language Center where I take Mandarin classes," he said.
+"My impression of the teaching staff there is that they are top-notch".
+He takes Chinese language classes to improve his communication skills and teaching skills.
 He says "being a student is a powerful tool that helps you understand teaching".
 He believes that teaching and learning go hand in hand.

 So if you have not seen the foreign teacher Bob yet, look out for him in the gym, the library, or the cafeteria.
 Don't be shy, say hello.
 Bob loves helping students practice English.

 2019-2020 Korean Exchange Student - Lim Jimin (智珉)

 It was an excellent choice to become an exchange student in NTUE.
 I came from Korea, and have been in Taiwan for one year since September 2019.
 I never regret my decision to come here.

-NTUE provides a buddy program, letting the exchange students adjust to the life in Taiwan.
+NTUE provides a buddy program, letting the exchange students adjust to life in Taiwan.
 My buddy and I went to Taiwan attractions every week.
 Transportation is convenient around this area, so you can travel at any time, anywhere.

 There is also a club named ISCES, which is for international cultural exchange.
 Thanks to the club, I experienced various Taiwan culture and had a lot of fun with friends from many different countries.

 2019-2020 Korean Exchange Student - Yerin (睿璘)

 Yerin is our Exchange Student from Korea, she shared her Taiwan's life in living, study, and activities.